adhillon23/Projects/README.md

 # Projects
 Hello!
 This repo contains some of the projects I have completed over the years.

+# Mechatronics Design - Robotic Arm
+•	Built a pick-and-place robotic system by integrating mechanical, electrical, controls, and software strategies.
+•	Designed and modeled the brass cantilever truss arm in SolidWorks CADD software.
+Modeled/simulated FEA, stress strain and deformation analysis on arm by using SolidWorks and ANSYS.
+•	Designed and built a power interface, protoboard circuit for driving the DC motor of the truss arm by incorporating electronic components including an H-Bridge, BJTs, MOSFETS, and Opto-Isolators.
+•	Satisfied overshoot and tolerance specifications by using MATLAB and Simulink to develop a PID controller that moved the robotic arm from start to end position in the fastest possible time by regulating the power supplied to the circuit.

+Link to video demo: https://youtu.be/087ocBfqEeE

 # Traveling Sales Person
 A C++ project that implements a solver for the Traveling Salesperson Problem (TSP).